carpentries-incubator/hpc-workflows/episodes/02-snakemake_on_the_cluster.md

         runtime: <some number>
 ```
 and we can also use the profile to define default values for these options to
-use with our project.
-For example, the available memory on our cluster is about
+use with our project, using the keyword `default-resources`.
+For example, the
-4GB per core, so we can add that to our profile:
+available memory on our cluster is about 4GB per core, so we can add that to our
+profile:
 ```yaml
 printshellcmds: True
 jobs: 3